Marsh dropped, Starc declared fit for BGT finale

 Cummins also put to rest the speculation surrounding Mitchell Starc’s fitness, saying the left-arm pacer will play the game.

-"He went for scans yesterday.
+“He went for scans.
 But he got the all clear to play this match.
-He is good to go," Cummins said.
+He is good to go,” Cummins said.

-The 34-year-old's fitness was the main concern for the hosts after he battled through sore ribs in the Boxing Day Test but still managed to bowl effectively with help from the team's physios.
+The 34-year-old's fitness was the main concern for the host after he battled through sore ribs in the Boxing Day Test but still managed to bowl effectively with help from the team’s physios.